wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-prepare-for-wvd/includes/set-up-wvd-tenant.md

 Add-RdsAccount – DeploymentURL https://rdbroker.wvd.microsoft.com
 ```

-Then sign in with the TenantCreator account credentials we just configured.
+Then sign in with the TenantCreator account credentials we configured.
 Next run:

 ```powershell
 New-RdsTenant -Name <TenantName> -AadTenantID <DirectoryID> -AzureSubscriptionID <SubscriptionID>
 ```

 Here you’ll need to give it a name for /<TenantName/> – such as your domain prefix.
-You’ll use your AAD directory ID we copied to the clipboard before in place of /<DirectoryID/>, and then you’ll need to find and copy the Azure Subscription ID from the Azure Portal.
+You’ll use your AAD directory ID we copied to the clipboard before in place of /<DirectoryID/>, and then you’ll need to find and copy the Azure Subscription ID from the Azure portal.
 This is found in **All Services /> Subscriptions**.
 Replace /<SubscriptionID/> with that value and run the PowerShell cmdlet it to create your own tenant.

-At this point your Windows Virtual Desktop tenant is created and you are ready to start building out your virtual machines in WVD host pools.
+At this point, your Windows Virtual Desktop tenant is created and you are ready to start building out your virtual machines in WVD host pools.